L0ngF-eng/Arduino-Sensor-Car/README.md

 # Arduino Obstacle-Avoiding Robot

 A simple obstacle-avoiding robot built with an Arduino, two 28BYJ-48 stepper motors, and an HC-SR04 ultrasonic sensor.
-The robot drives forward, detects walls, reverses, and turns in a random direction to navigate around obstacles.
+The robot drives forward, detects walls, reverses 13 cm back, and turns in a random direction to navigate around obstacles.

 ---